Henry VIII: Reformation

 When taxes once payable to Rome were transferred to the Crown, Cromwell saw the need to assess the taxable value of the Church's extensive holdings as they stood in 1535.
 The result was an extensive compendium, the Valor Ecclesiasticus.
 In September 1535, Cromwell commissioned a more general visitation of religious institutions, to be undertaken by four appointee visitors.
-The visitation focussed almost exclusively on the country's religious houses, with largely negative conclusions.
+The visitation focused almost exclusively on the country's religious houses, with largely negative conclusions.
 In addition to reporting back to Cromwell, the visitors made the lives of the monks more difficult by enforcing strict behavioural standards.
 The result was to encourage self-dissolution.
 In any case, the evidence Cromwell gathered led swiftly to the beginning of the state-enforced dissolution of the monasteries, with all religious houses worth less than £200 vested by statute in the crown in January 1536.
 After a short pause, surviving religious houses were transferred one by one to the Crown and new owners, and the dissolution confirmed by a further statute in 1539.
 By January 1540 no such houses remained; 800 had been dissolved.
 The process had been efficient, with minimal resistance, and brought the crown some £90,000 a year.
 The extent to which the dissolution of all houses was planned from the start is debated by historians; there is some evidence that major houses were originally intended only to be reformed.
 Cromwell's actions transferred a fifth of England's landed wealth to new hands.
 The programme was designed primarily to create a landed gentry beholden to the crown, which would use the lands much more efficiently.
 Although little opposition to the supremacy could be found in England's religious houses, they had links to the international church and were an obstacle to further religious reform.

 Response to the reforms was mixed.
 The religious houses had been the only support of the impoverished, and the reforms alienated much of the populace outside London, helping to provoke the great northern rising of 1536–37, known as the Pilgrimage of Grace.
 Elsewhere the changes were accepted and welcomed, and those who clung to Catholic rites kept quiet or moved in secrecy.
 They reemerged during the reign of Henry's daughter Mary (1553–58).